HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 Simulation results
 ***********************************************************************************************************************

-Running simulations in terminal will output the necessary information, such as the testcase name, generics used, simulation run time and result.
+Running simulations in terminal will output the necessary information, such as the test case name, generics used, simulation run time and result.